-While web design and web development are parts of our service, becoming ADA compliant doesn’t necessarily mean your entire website needs to be changed.
+While web design and web development are parts of our service, becoming ADA compliant doesn’t necessarily mean your entire website has to be changed.
 If you’re using a modern design template, you may find that you already meet many of the requirements already.

 Our job is to assess your existing website and make recommendations to improve its accessibility.
 Then, we carry out those recommendations to your satisfaction.

-This may mean that we need to improve the coding of your site and make adjustments and tweaks until it satisfies the ADA criteria.
+This may mean that we have to improve the coding of your site and make adjustments and tweaks until it satisfies the ADA criteria.
 A redesign may be necessary, however, if you’re using outdated or defunct software and tools to run your website.

 Each of our clients is unique.
 The changes we make for websites depend on the current setup and how closely it satisfies ADA requirements.
 Our ADA web design service includes a look at the following factors, and your website may need a few or more of these functions to get up to standard.